lfost42/aline-dev-infra/README.md

 Both scripts are set up to capture the exit code to ensure that any failures caused by running either script are propagated to the Jenkins pipeline.
 This allows us to quickly identify and address any issues that arise during the development process.

 ### Pipeline
-Knowing that Jack was going to run his pipeline live, I went ahead and ran this ahead of time.
 Terraform Apply is set to only run on merges to the Main branch since Infrastructure isn’t something we want to change until it is ready for production.
 To conform to various compliance standards, this step requires administrative approval as shown here.
 When infrastructure changes are approved, an email confirmation is triggered.
 The email includes the pipeline name, build, person who authorized the change, as well as the git commit hash connected to the change.
 This helps maintain a clear audit trail and improve the traceability across our development process.

 ## Roadmap